nais/doc/docs/security/cloud-armor/cloud-armor.md

 [ModSecurity](https://cloud.google.com/armor/docs/rule-tuning#preconfigured_modsecurity_rules) paranoia level setting allows us to choose the desired level of rule checks.

-Each NAIS loadbalancer is configured with `level 1` for each set of `ModSecurity rule`.
+Each nais loadbalancer is configured with `level 1` for each set of `ModSecurity rule`.

 A lower sensitivity level indicates a higher confidence signature, which is less likely to generate a false positive.